-We offer authentic contemporary indigenous artwork to be worn, styled, and acquired by all.
-By doing so, empowering indigenous artists, and reigniting a tradition of trade governed by indigenous peoples themselves.
+Pacha Indigenous Art Collection is a Kichwa family owned and operated business.
+We offer authentic contemporary Indigenous artwork to be worn, styled, and acquired by all, empowering artists, artisans, and reigniting the tradition of trade governed by Indigenous peoples themselves.

-We are an avenue through which indigenous artistry can thrive and be accessed by everyone.
 We do so by having an online presence, with in-person markets, pop-ups, and our items being carried by retailers.

 Origin Story

 Kichwa Otavalos come from a longstanding tradition of commerce and trade, active and strong since long before colonization of the area (Otavalo).
-This mindalae tradition has informed the movement of Kichwa people who have traveled far and wide, bringing music, arts, and crafts made by their own family and communities to sell around the world.
+This Mindalae tradition has informed the movement of Kichwa people who have traveled far and wide, bringing music, arts, and crafts made by their own family and communities to sell around the world.

-The Pacha Arts family proudly continues this tradition, now incorporating the prophecy of the condor and eagle into their work.
+The Pacha Arts family proudly continues this tradition, now incorporating the story of the condor and eagle into their work.
 This story tells of a time when indigenous peoples from Turtle Island (North America) and Abya Yala (South America) would come together again in unity, exchanging, trading, and working in solidarity with each other across colonial borders.

 PACHA Indigenous Art Collection,.
 “Pacha”, meaning earth in the Kichwa language, is not only a store, but a place where people are able to learn of the stories behind our precious items, which have been crafted by indigenous artists, families and collectives with you in mind.
 We see building community as the key to creating a real learning experience and exchange.